sephcodes66/-Simulation-FL-DeepRVAT/readme.md

 - Tracks and saves global and local model performance after each round.
 - Automatically generates clear, plots for all key metrics.
 - Demonstrates the benefit of federated learning over local-only training.

-For more details, see comments in each script.